drdcs/Algorithms-and-System-Design/SystemDesign/DistributedDataStore.md

     * <Example: Assume we have 4 incoming keys : key0, key1, key2, key3 and none of them directly maps to the hash value of any of the 4 servers on our hash ring.
 So we travel clockwise from the point these keys maps to in our ring till we find the first db server and insert the key there. >

 ![alt text](https://github.com/drdcs/simple_algo/blob/main/images/ConsistentHashing.png?raw=true)

 5. **Adding a server to the Ring**: If we add another server to the hash Ring, server 4, we'll need to remap the keys.
 However, ONLY the keys that reside between server 3 and server 0 needs to be remapped to server 4.
 On an average , we'll need to remap only k/n keys , where k is the number of keys and n is the number of servers.
 This is in sharp contrast to our modulo based placement approach where we needed to remap nearly all the keys.

-6. Removing a server from the ring: A server might go down in production and our consistent hashing scheme ensures that it has minimal effect on the number of keys and servers affected.
+6. **Removing a server from the ring**: A server might go down in production and our consistent hashing scheme ensures that it has minimal effect on the number of keys and servers affected.

+**This Can be implemented for storing very large files, Let's see How ?**

+The Large Files can be divided into chuncks may be (64MB/128MB) and The files register through hashpartitionKey.
+The file chunks now get stored in the nodes of the cluster based on their hashkey.
+The sequential Chunk's hash key should be stored in one of the node.
+When the file retrive request comes the partion key's being read and the files can be retrived from all the nodes.This way the hit on the server would be less and large files can be extracted.